 Definition of Aortic Aneurysm

-An aortic aneurysm is a bulging growth of more than one and half times the normal width of the aorta, involving the three layers of the vessel wall: the intima, media, and adventitia.
+An aortic aneurysm is a bulging growth of more than one and half times the normal width of the aorta, involving the 3 layers of the vessel wall: the intima, media, and adventitia.
 Although the normal aortic diameter varies with factors such as age and gender, average diameters have been established.
 Abdominal aortic aneurysms are more prevalent than thoracic aortic aneurysms.

-The aneurysm has two main morphologies:
+The aneurysm has 2 main morphologies:

 - Fusiform: circumferential dilatation of part of the aortic wall